FC Droptop: 1988 Mazda RX-7 – Sold?

 October 22, 2021 Update – Just as we were busy preparing our latest Sports Car Saturday features, we discovered the seller of this ’88 Mazda RX7 we first featured in early October just lowered their asking price $740 to a revised $5,000 ask.

 While we tend to get hot and bothered for the highest performance offerings of a given model, there’s a lot to be said for picking up a lower-tier example for less money and potentially fewer maintenance headaches.
-Offered up just a few days ago is this 1988 Mazda RX-7 convertible, equipped with the naturally-aspirated rotary engine and listed here on Craigslist in Raleigh, North Carolina for $5,740 by what sounds like a detail-oriented owner.
+Offered up just a few days ago is this 1988 Mazda RX-7 convertible, equipped with the naturally-aspirated rotary engine originally listed in October 2021 on Craigslist in Raleigh, North Carolina for $5,740 by what sounds like a detail-oriented owner.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has a non-turbo RX-7 priced fairly as a “Fair” condition model is worth $4,000, with a “Good” condition model priced at $7,600.
-If you are serious about buying this entry-level RX-7 convertible, you can start the conversation by emailing the seller here.
-When you do, please remember to mention you saw his Mazda featured here on GuysWithRides.com

 The FC chassis RX-7 is perhaps the raddest of them all, what with its pop-up headlights, rotary powerplant, optional BBS wheels, and hot hatch design.
 The marketplace hasn’t had a love affair with them, however, channeling most of its affections to the early 90s FD chassis cars, which enjoyed plenty of exposure on the silver screen via the Fast and the Furious franchise.
 That being said, there’s nothing wrong with spending less cash upfront for a model that leaves room in the budget for any deferred maintenance concerns and upgrades in the suspension department.
 Now, the one to buy is what’s known as a “Series 5” edition, which is essentially the final years (1989-1992) of the FC platform cars.
 Those came with revised styling and better engine management, which allowed the naturally aspirated 13B to increase output to a respectable 160 horsepower.